raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ### 05.13.2026

 - Added a full Japanese localization!
 Thanks, Philemax!
+- Added xorshift randomization.
+All platforms should now have the same puzzle generation (for Daily Runs, Missions, etc.)
-- Added Language select screen that will show up at first launch, if user language isn't determinable.
+- Added Language select screen that will show up at first launch, if user language isn't initially determinable.
 - Swaps:HEXAs ratio in Statistics now reads 'N/A' if ratio isn't calculable.
 - Mission Command headers now render with a nicer outlined font
 - When resetting local stats in the Options screen, sound effects will no longer overlap
 - Nudged manual images over slightly so they didn't crash into the text so hard
+- Added "System" language option as default.
+This will determine language based on your Playdate's OS-level setting (OS 3.1.0+), or your Steam client's setting.
+(Falls back to English)

 Windows/macOS/Linux:
 - When using a controller, the left control stick can now be used in place of the Directional buttons
 - If a controller is disconnected in the middle of a game, the game will now pause
+- Replaced animation timer logic with a much more consistent and smooth-operating library
 - When using a Sony-branded controller, appropriate button labels and glyphs will now be rendered
 - Added persistent "Fullscreen" save option to Video Options (defaults to "ON")
+- Fixed a game crash that would trigger on entering the Jukebox with the music volume at 0
 - Added ability to exit keyboard remapping by pressing ESC (or Start/Options, on a gamepad)
 - Fixed bug where pressing an invalid key during keyboard remapping would crash the game
 - Keyboard remapping will now refuse to initiate when activated with a controller

 Playdate:
-- Added "System" language option.
-If selected, the game will choose the language based on your Playdate's language setting
 - In Jukebox, going back from the Slide menu will no longer play an extra sound effect
 - Added badge icons for locked and unlocked achievements
 - Fixed bug where "Can't clear the mission in this state!" error in Mission Command wouldn't get properly localized